 - Casein Protein – Casein is a milk-based protein.
 It belongs to a family of phosphoproteins commonly found in mammalian milk.
 Of the total protein in Cow milk, 80% is casein, whereas human milk contains 20-60%.
 It is usually made by either of the following methods, including forming casein curdles after fermentation of milk sugar naturally by adding diluted hydrochloric acid or sulfuric acid.
 When Casein protein interacts with stomach acids, it transforms into a gel-like substance.
 Due to this, it dissolves and breaks down slowly.
 Therefore, casein is a slow-digesting protein.
 The slow digestions result in a slow and steady release of amino acids in the bloodstream, which reduces the rate of muscle protein breakdown.
 It is taken as a supplement, commonly before bed, to help with recovery after exercise.
 It is also known to boost muscle growth

 - Whey Protein – Whey protein is derived from milk, like casein.
 In the cheesemaking process, when the milk is curdled, the liquid left behind is called whey.
 Whey liquid is high in protein and includes lactose.
 Since many people are lactose intolerant, whey protein can be problematic for such people.
 However, whey protein isolate can be suitable for such people as it contains the minimum amount of lactose possible after processing.
-Therefore, whey protein powder is commonly used as a milk substitute for lactose-intolerant people.
+Therefore, the best organic whey protein is commonly used as a milk substitute for lactose-intolerant people.
 It is a food supplement used for improving athletic performance, increasing the levels of Glutathione in the body, as well as for reversing weight loss.
 Whey quickly digests and provides the body Branched Chain Amino Acids (BCAA).
 When these amino acids get absorbed into the bloodstream, they allow for the creation of new muscles, called muscle protein synthesis (MPS).
 Moreover, one of the BCAAs, called Leucine, plays a major role in muscle growth, development, and recovery after endurance-boosting exercises.
 Lastly, whey protein also improves body mass composition by increasing lean mass and decreasing fat mass.

 - Pea Protein – Pea protein is the go-to protein supplement among vegetarians, vegans, and people with dairy or egg allergies.
 Pea protein powder is made by extracting protein content from yellow peas.
 It is a high-quality protein, along with being an excellent source of Iron.
 Pea protein contains all the nine essential amino acids that are not manufactured by the body.
 However, the amount of Methionine in pea protein is comparatively low, although it can be compensated by including other methionine-rich sources in your diet.
 These foods are eggs, poultry, fish, pork, beef, or brown rice.
 Moreover, it is an excellent way to consume BCAAs, especially Arginine, which promotes optimum blood flow and boosts heart health.
 It also contains large amounts of Leucine and Valine that promote muscle development and growth.
 Out of all the plant-based proteins, pea protein is the most easily digested.
 It also triggers many fullness hormones that make you feel full for longer.